Logos and uniforms of the New York Mets: 1998–2011: Mets in black

-2012–present: Back to basics, again
+2012–2020: Back to basics, again

 In 2012, the black drop-shadow was removed from all of the team's jersey graphics, and the two-tone cap was discontinued.
 The off-white/cream-colored pinstriped uniform became the primary home uniform, the white uniform became the home alternate, the blue cap with orange crest became the sole uniform cap for both home and road games, and all three uniforms were worn with blue socks, belts and undersleeves.
 The metallic paint treatment on the batting helmets was discontinued.
 The black jerseys and all-black caps were retained but worn only twice, on occasions honoring former players Edgardo Alfonzo and John Franco who wore them during significant portions of their Mets careers.
 A special 50th Anniversary logo patch supplanted the primary logo patch on the left sleeve of the home, alternate and road jerseys, was added to the right sleeve of the black jerseys, and was also embroidered on the back of the caps.
 A memorial patch for former Mets catcher and Hall of Famer Gary Carter was worn on the right sleeve of the home, alternate and road jerseys, and on the front of the black jerseys by the player's right shoulder.
 This patch was black, in the shape of home plate, with "KID" (Carter's nickname) above "8" (Carter's number) in white lettering.

 In 2013, the Mets hosted the All-Star Game, and wore a corresponding logo patch on the left sleeve of their jerseys, supplanting the primary logo for another year.
 The team also added blue home and road alternate jerseys to its uniform rotation.
-The blue home jersey has the "Mets" script, numerals and lettering in orange outlined in white, and orange placket and sleeve piping, and was worn with the white home alternate pants.
-The road version has the "NEW YORK" wordmark, numerals, and lettering in grey outlined in orange.
+The blue home jersey had the "Mets" script, numerals and lettering in orange outlined in white, and orange placket and sleeve piping, and was worn with the white home alternate pants.
+The road version had the "NEW YORK" wordmark, numerals, and lettering in grey outlined in orange.
 Also in 2013, the club introduced an alternate cap with a blue crown, orange bill, and "NY" logo crest in orange outlined in white, but with no corresponding alternate batting helmet.
 This alternate cap was worn occasionally at home, with either the blue or white alternate jerseys.
-The black alternate jerseys were not worn at all in 2013, despite indications that the club might retain them for special occasions as it did in 2012, and thus were finally phased out.
+The black alternate jerseys were not worn at all in 2013 despite indications that the club might retain them for special occasions as it did in 2012 and so were removed from the team's wardrobe, although they would be revived as a home alternate in 2021.